Shopping Guide For Petite

 - Some clothes are more difficult to modify (your tailor will tell you that when you ask for a quote), you might end up paying the fee which is higher than the clothes' price.

-- There is always risk that tailor might go wrong due to the clothes' design, or your tailor's own fault, you end up crying over your clothes (especially when it's expensive or the material or print is rare).
+- There is always a risk that tailoring might go wrong due to the clothes' design, or your tailor's own fault, you end up crying over your clothes (especially when it's expensive , or, the material or print is rare).

 - It takes time and practice to do it yourself (not to mention buying a sewing machine and supplies can be pricey).

-- Find a tailor with good skill and reasonable price.
+- Find a tailor with good skill and reasonable price and stick to him/her.

-- Many brands say it's “petite” but not really truly petite.
+- Many brands have “petite” size, but they are not always truly petite.
 It's trial and error.

 - Less options in Europe than in the US, and importing tax and shipping fee can be costly.

-- Even some online stores offer free return, you still have to take time to print out the form and go to post office.
+- Even some online stores offer free return, you still have to take time to print out the form and go to post office to drop the returned.

 - Some kids' clothes surprisingly fit well, there are plus size for kids today as well.
-For instance, I've tried some 146cm and 152cm size jeans for girls at HM, and the inseam is just right.
+For instance, I've tried skinny jeans for girls who are 146cm and 152cm tall at H&M, and the inseam is just right.
 However, 146 cm is too tight for me, 152 cm is a bit loose on the belly part.
 This might be fixed if I shrink it, I think.
 Check How to Shrink Jeans to learn the trick!

-- The design might be too cute if you want to be more mature.
+- The design might be too cute if you want to be more mature or professional.

 - The materials might not be the quality that you want.
 For instance most jackets are made of cotton and look soft.